Experienced Child Custody Attorneys Serving in Mountain View, CA

 Above all, children benefit from consistent parenting plans that allow quality time with each parent.

 Mountain View Child Custody Modification

 As children age and years pass, parenting plans become outdated and obsolete.
 Children take on new interests and activities, and parents remarry, move, and start new jobs.
 These changes often call for a modification of the original parenting plan.

 If parents agree on changing their parenting plan, they can do so with the court by an agreement.
 If not, a new court action is necessary for a child custody modification.
 To modify a custody order, the court requires that a significant change of circumstances has taken place since the last custody order and that significant change affects the children’s best interests.

 A final custody order is modifiable only when it is in the best interests of the children and needed to preserve a stable and consistent custody arrangement with their parents.

-Contact the Mountain View Child Custody Attorneys at The Schoenberg Family Law Group, P.C.
+Contact a Mountain View Child Custody Lawyer at The Schoenberg Family Law Group, P.C.

 The Schoenberg Family Law Group, P.C., wants to help you with your child custody case.
 We will provide you with sophisticated Mountain View family law counsel who are compassionate and responsive to your legal needs and concerns.
 We will craft a litigation plan developed with strategies personalized to meet your unique needs and goals.